jamiethompson85/jamiethompson85.github.io/draft/hallucinations.md

 But anyone who has moved an agent from a basic demo to a staging environment has encountered the same terrifying reality: when an agent hallucinates, the stakes are vastly higher.
 A hallucinating chatbot gives you a wrong answer.
 A hallucinating agent might incorrectly modify a customer database, invent parameters for an API call, or hallucinate a success message after a system failure!

-In my work architecting solutions on Google Cloud, specifically leveraging the Agent Development Kit (ADK), Gemini, and the Vertex AI platform, I’ve found that preventing hallucinations isn't a single fix, it requires a **defense-in-depth approach**.
+In my work architecting solutions on Google Cloud, specifically leveraging the Agent Development Kit (ADK), Gemini, and the Vertex AI platform, I’ve found that preventing hallucinations isn't a single fix, it requires a **defence-in-depth approach**.

 Drawing from experience building various agentic solutions, here are the practical techniques I've adopted to keep agents grounded, reliable, and production-ready.